-26 Why does the United States have such a large influence on the global oil market?
+Why does the United States have such a large influence on the global oil market?

 The United States has a predominant influence on the oil market for several reasons.
-First, it is the biggest oil consumer in the world.
-According to the BP Statistical Review of World Energy 2022, in 2021, its petroleum consumption reached an average of 18.684 million bpd.
+First, it is the biggest oil consumer in the world-the El Statistical Review of World Energy 2023 reports that its consumption level was 19.14 million bpd in 2022.

-Secondly, it's also one of the leading oil importers with up to 8.478 million barrels imported a day, making it a major influencing factor in global supply and demand.
-Thirdly, as a superpower, the United States wields considerable influence in energy geopolitics2.
-Lastly, the United States has very sophisticated oil shale technologies that briefly made the country import-oil-independent in 2019 (though shale oil production has declined since then due to COVID-19).
+Secondly, it is also one of the leading oil importers with 8.33 million barrels imported daily, making it a major influencing factor in global supply and demand.

+Thirdly, as a superpower, the United States wields considerable influence in energy geopolitics.

+Lastly, the United States has very sophisticated oil shale technologies that briefly made the country import-oil-independent in 2019.

-27 How may the United States influence oil prices?
+How may the United States influence oil prices?